opencog/atomspace/opencog/matrix/README.md

 biology, the left side might be a GeneNode, and the right side a ProteinNode.

-The core idea is that the atomspace can hold sparse matrix data; in a certain sense, the atomspace was designed from the get-go to do exactly that.
+The core idea is that the AtomSpace can hold sparse matrix data; in a certain sense, the AtomSpace was designed from the get-go to do exactly that.
 Once you realize that your data can be seen as a kind of matrix, you can then apply a variety of generic matrix analysis tools to it.